THE MANUAL OF ARTICLE STYLE FOR

 — prophylaxis of diseases, inoculation, prevention of especially dangerous diseases;

-c) reviews on the modern actual problems of biology, medicine and pharmacy;
+c) reviews, lectures, short reports, clinical cases, materials of conferences on the modern actual problems of dentistry, medicine and pharmacy;

-6. An article is accompanied with letter to the editorial staff, vised signature of the chief and the seal of the establishment where the work was done, and for the home authors also by the expert inference, that authorizes the open publication.
+6. An article is accompanied with a letter to the editorial staff, a vised signature of the chief and the seal of the establishment where the work was done, information about the authors, the declaration of originality of the text of the scientific article (download the link http://files.odmu.edu.ua/journal/doc/Declar.docx) and for the home authors also by the expert inference, that authorizes the open publication.

 7. If used in the article materials are intellectual property of some organizations and have not been published before, an author should get permission for their publication from each of these organizations and send it together with the article.